Benjie00/airport-challenge/README.md

 * Feel free to use google, your notes, books, etc. but work on your own.
 * Keep it SIMPLE - it's not nearly as complicated as it first may look.
-* You must [submit your challenge](https://airtable.com/shrUGm2T8TYCFAmjN) by 9am Monday morning, wherever you get to.
+* You must [submit your challenge](https://airtable.com/shrUGm2T8TYCFAmjN) by 5:30pm Friday afternoon, wherever you get to.
 * Use your own test framework and evidence your test-driven development by committing on passing tests.
 * Please write your own README detailing how to install your project, how to run the tests, how you approached the problem and provide screenshots of interacting with your program.
 * If you refer to the solution of another coach or student, please put a link to that in your README.